hpc/charliecloud/doc/command-usage.rst

 ch-fromhost
 +++++++++++

-Inject files from the host into an image directory.
+Inject files from the host into an image directory, with various magic.

 .. include:: ./ch-fromhost_desc.rst